At the first OpenStreetMap event in Managua — the Mapertulia last

-we initiated the idea of getting the information about bus lines in
+we initiated the idea of collaboratively mapping Managua’s bus lines.

-(sun)day beginning with an introductory session in the morning, then
+Sunday beginning with an introductory session in the morning, followed by

-field work – mapping in the buses.
-After lunch another workshop about
+field work — mapping on the buses.
+After lunch came another workshop on

-free and open map available for everybody to use or build upon it in any
+free and open map available for everyone to use or build upon.
+And in

-way.
-And in the afternoon coffee, fruit drinks, later some beers,
+the afternoon, coffee, fruit drinks, and later some beers, working

-sticking together and working, inserting the newly mapped bus lines into
+together to upload the newly mapped bus lines to the global server.

 Cheers to the sponsor MapBox who generously invited everybody to food, drinks and the bus fares!
 The event has taken place at co-labora, Managuas co-working office space.

-Al together 28 excited participants split up into nine groups mapping a total of nine and a half bus lines.
-Equipped with a printed map of Managua some pencils, a pencil sharpener and a GPS logging device, keeping traces in two different places.
-As precise information is not required in this case we could easily use smartphones to track the route of the buses.
+Altogether, 28 enthusiastic participants split up into nine groups, mapping a total of nine and a half bus lines.
+Each group was equipped with a printed map of Managua, pencils, a pencil sharpener and a GPS logging device, recording traces in two different ways.
+Since high precision was not required, we could easily use smartphones to track the routes of the buses.

-An expected difficulty were the position and names of the bus stops.
-This is usually handled mostly in a very flexible way here in Nicaragua.
-Nevertheless there are defined bus stops, by definition of official regulations or by custom.
-And having the data about the bus stops would be the really first important step for any routing functionality in the future.
-Making good friend with the bus driver was a helpful way to gain such information, and a nice opportunity to talk about mapping, the city and more than one interesting story about curious incidents happening in the buses.
+One expected challenge was determining the positions and names of bus stops.
+This is handled in a very flexible way in Nicaragua, though there are official or customary bus stops defined either by regulation or tradition.
+Having data on bus stops is the most important first step for any future routing functionality.
+Making friends with bus drivers was a helpful way to gather this information, and a great opportunity to talk about mapping, the city, and more than a few interesting stories about curious incidents on the buses.

 The teams are still in the process of populating the mapped information into OpenStreetMap.
 Status and more information can be found at the wiki page about bus routes in Managua.